hanshoffman/crispy-fortnight/LessonsLearned.md

  use threading in a unconventional way.
 Then I had to raise a KeyboardException to have a "clean" exit from the cmdloop.

 *@staticmethod decorator does not pass class instance (self) to method.

+*Global Interpreter Lock (GIL) causes major issues with threading.
+The "threading" library is basically an ovelay to the "thread" library.
+These threads actually run sequentially if placed one after another.
+Not cool. https://jeffknupp.com/blog/2012/03/31/pythons-hardest-problem/